jkarkoszka/terraform-modules/README.md

 ### Examples

-The "examples/" directory is used to provide working examples of the modules in the "modules/" directory.
+The "examples/" directory is used to provide working examples for the modules in the "modules/" directory.
 Each module has its own example.
 The example module pretends to be root Terraform module.

 #### Execution of examples

-When you are logged in CLI to Azure Cloud (or other cloud depending on the module type), you can execute it by terraform command:
+When you are logged in CLI to Azure Cloud (or other cloud depending on the module type), you can execute it by terraform commands:

     terraform init
     terraform plan
     terraform apply

 "**terraform init**" will initialise the module locally and download all dependencies.

-Then "**terraform plan**" will prepare a plan what will be changed on the infrastructure Finally "**terraform apply**" will apply these changes on real infrastructure.
+Then "**terraform plan**" will prepare a plan what will be changed on the infrastructure

+Finally, "**terraform apply**" will apply these changes on real infrastructure.

 *Note: For production deployments create terraform plan file and use it as input for "terraform apply" input to avoid issue that something else was planned in "terraform plan" and something else is executed in "terraform apply"*

 ### Tests

 The "test/" directory consists of tests for each terraform module.

-Tests are written in Golang (https://go.dev/) and use Terratest framework (https://terratest.gruntwork.io/) In order to run tests you need to be logged in to Cloud provide (eg. Azure Cloud for Azure modules tests) in CLI.
+Tests are written in Golang (https://go.dev/) and use Terratest framework (https://terratest.gruntwork.io/)

+In order to run tests you need to be logged in to Cloud provide (eg. Azure Cloud for Azure modules tests) in CLI.
 Tests create real resources in respective clouds, so be careful because it can be expensive.

 #### Execution of tests